attadanta/energyplus-io/README.md

 # EnergyPlus API

+This library provides convenient programmatic access to EnergyPlus IO data formats for the Java language.
+The coverage spans the data dictionary (`.idd`), energy input (`.idf`) and energy output (`.eso`) formats.

 The main entry points to the library are the parsers.
+The following sections provide usage examples.

 ## Data Dictionary